guyleaf/Parallelized-Ray-Tracing-In-One-Weekend/cuda/DETAILS.md

 ```

 This class is then passed to the `random_scene` and `render` functions, both of which are specified as `__global__`.
 To address this, we transform `hittable_list` into an individual object.
 It then collaborates with `hittable` objects through _Composition_.

+## Stack Overflow

+The original implementation of the `ray_color` function leads to a stack overflow due to its recursive nature.
+However, we are aware that it can make at most `depth` calls to itself, and this value is consistently set to `50` by the main function.
+Consequently, this recursion can be converted into iteration.